melioratus/org-mode/README.md

 -   Reproducible Research
 -   Create and maintain documentation<sup><a id="fnr.4" class="footref" href="#fn.4">4</a></sup> in multiple popular formats including PDF, HTML<sup><a id="fnr.5" class="footref" href="#fn.5">5</a></sup> and Markdown.
 -   Track and synchronize data across heterogeneous paradigms, technologies and formats including source code, network diagrams, Infrastructure as Code, DevOps<sup><a id="fnr.6" class="footref" href="#fn.6">6</a></sup>, databases, servers and services.
--   Learn new skills and share complex ideas in a consistent repeatible way.
+-   Learn new skills and share complex ideas in a consistent repeatable way.

 Let us begin our journey into a better future.